The Testery CLI is available as a pip package here: https://pypi.org/project/testery/.

 Creating a deployment is useful for telling Testery when you've pushed new code into your test environment.
 What tests you want to run can be configured with Schedules.

-> testery upload-build-artifacts --helpUsage: testery upload-build-artifacts [OPTIONS]Uploads a file or directory of build artifacts and associates them withthe specified build-idOptions:--api-url TEXT The URL for the Testery API.
-Only required fordevelopment purposes.--token TEXT Your Testery API token. [required]--project TEXT Legacy option.
+> testery upload-build-artifacts --helpUsage: testery upload-build-artifacts [OPTIONS]Uploads a file or directory of build artifacts and associates them withthe specified build-idOptions:--token TEXT Your Testery API token. [required]--project TEXT Legacy option.
 Use --project-key instead.--project-key TEXT The project key.--branch TEXT The Git branch the build came from.--build-id TEXT The build the artifact should be associated with.[required]--path TEXT The path to the file or directory you want to upload.[required]--zip-dir Creates a zip file of the directory contents beforeuploading.--help Show this message and exit.